Pot producer Canopy's loss narrows on cost cuts, higher demand

-Canopy Growth Corp (WEED.TO), reported a smaller adjusted loss for the fourth quarter on Tuesday as the pot producer benefited from cost-cutting measures and a pandemic-driven jump in demand for cannabis products.
+June 1(Reuters) - Canopy Growth Corp reported a smaller adjusted loss for the fourth quarter on Tuesday as the pot producer benefited from cost-cutting measures and a pandemic-driven jump in demand for cannabis products.

 The company, which sells a range of products from dried flowers to gummies, chocolates and drinks mixed with weed, slashed total operating expenses by 73% to C$243 million ($201.76 million) in the period.